albertodlc/led-strip-control/README.md

   - [Port-Forwarding configuration (depends on the router model)](#port-forwarding-configuration-depends-on-the-router-model))
 ## Acknowledgements and resources

-This Python script is based on the tutorials from:
+The information of this guide is based on the tutorials from:
   - **Led strip with Bluetooth Control**
     - [Reddit](https://www.reddit.com/r/homeassistant/comments/gnjqlp/reverse_engineering_bluetooth_led_strip_light/) : Reverse engineering of a Bluetooth LED strip - I
     - [Blog](http://nilhcem.com/iot/reverse-engineering-bluetooth-led-name-badge) : Reverse engineering of a Bluetooth LED strip - II